 Strategic Advice to Network Industries Undergoing Deregulation or Restructuring

-For more than 20 years, Pepper lawyers have advised clients in network industries undergoing a full or partial transition from regulation to competition.
-By their nature, network industries, such as public utilities, railroads and certain telecommunications firms, pose the problem of how to structure relationships between competing, but interconnecting firms.
+For more than 25 years, Pepper lawyers have advised clients in network industries undergoing a full or partial transition from regulation to competition.
+By their nature, network industries—such as public utilities, railroads and certain telecommunications firms—pose the problem of how to structure relationships between competing but interconnected firms.
 A related question is how to organize business relations between suppliers of network services and their customers in a way that is consistent with the public interest.
-The transition of a regulated industry to competition raises profound issues that can affect a company’s structure, business plan and corporate culture; among other things, the enterprise must free itself from certain forms of regulation and move from an operational or service focus to a market focus.
+The transition of a regulated industry to competition raises profound issues that can affect a company’s structure, business plan and corporate culture.
+These businesses also must free themselves from certain forms of regulation and move from an operational or service focus to a market focus.

 We have found the theoretical and practical issues that arise in these representations lead to insights that can be used in other industries.
 The details of access pricing, essential facility issues, network antitrust theories and organizational restructuring learned in one industry can be helpful in assessing similar issues in another.
 In fact, these cross-industry perspectives facilitate creative approaches that may be beyond the perception of those with experience in only one regulated industry.

 Pepper practices before FERC, DOE and state public utility commissions.
-We advise clients on energy projects, counsel on ratemaking issues and advise on energy regulatory aspects of transactions.
-In the electric power sector, our clients include investor-owned utilities, power marketers, independent power producers, industrial customers and an independent transmission company.
-In the natural gas sector, our clients include local gas distribution companies, energy marketers and industrial gas consumers.
+We advise clients on energy projects, counsel on ratemaking issues, and advise on energy regulatory aspects of transactions.
+In the electric power sector, our clients include investor-owned utilities, competitive energy suppliers, developers of renewable energy projects, independent power producers, industrial customers, and an independent transmission company.
+In the natural gas sector, our clients include local gas distribution companies, energy marketers, and industrial gas consumers.

 FTC Regulation of Labeling, Advertising and Marketing

-We counsel clients on compliance with Federal Trade Commission rules and policies applicable to labeling, advertising and marketing (including green marketing rules).
-We also assist clients in developing or fine-tuning marketing campaigns.
+We counsel clients on compliance with FTC rules and policies applicable to labeling, advertising and marketing.
+We regularly represent retailers, distributors and manufacturers that are targeted in FTC investigations or have received Civil Investigative Demands (CIDs) from the FTC.
+We also assist clients in fine-tuning marketing campaigns for the purpose of ensuring compliance with FTC rules or policies.
 A substantial portion of this work involves online marketing and customer rewards programs.

-In addition, we represent clients injured by deceptive marketing campaigns or deceptive advertising.
+In addition, from time to time, we represent firms injured by deceptive marketing campaigns or deceptive advertising.
 Where appropriate, we aggressively challenge deceptive marketing practices in the courts.
 If a client is facing substantial economic harm due to deceptive advertising or marketing, we often work closely with the FTC staff to discourage the unlawful conduct.